evotext/ielex-data-and-tree/README.md

     It also carries the glottocode (Hammarström et al., 2021) corresponding to each language;
     concept glosses are given via the corresponding Concepticon (List et al., 2021) cognate set.
     It is the file most people will want when searching for "IELex data".

   - `concepts.csv` is a list mapping all concepts used in IELex to their corresponding concept set in Concepticon (List et al., 2021), giving both the gloss and the id.

+  - `ielex.nex` is a NEXUS file with the information from the table above, with ascertainment correction columns, charstate labels, and assumptions.

+  - `ielex.nn.pdf` and `ielex.nn.png` are a PDF and a high-resolution PNG from the NEXUS file above, generated with SplitsTree (Huson & Bryant, 2006).

   - `ielex.mcc.tre` is the Maximum Clade Credibility ("consensus") tree from our latest analysis (currently `IE-tree-v1`).
 The first 50% of the sample was removed as burn-in.